kubecost/docs/alerts.md

 ```

 -   Ensure that the json string is successfully mapped to the appropriate configs

+Next, confirm that Kubecost product has received configuration data:

 - Navigate to your Kubecost UI `/notify.html` as well as the respective `namespace.html?name=<namespace-name>` pages to see that the configured alerts are enabled, budgets are set, and email(s) are set.